CollinHeist/TitleCardMaker/docs/getting_started/connections/index.md

 !!! warning "Using Multiple Media Servers"

-    Although using multiple Media Servers together is _possible_, using [watch-specific
+    Using multiple Media Servers together is _possible_, using [watch-specific styles](../../user_guide/settings.md#watched-and-unwatched-episode-styles)
-    styles](../../user_guide/settings.md#watched-and-unwatched-episode-styles)
-    will not integrate well if the two Servers have different watch statuses for a given Episode.
+    will require enabling the global [multi-library
+    filename](../../user_guide/settings.md#multi-library-filename-support)
+    setting in order to properly integrate.
+Carefully read the in-UI help text and the linked documentation before enabling this.

 Use the sidebar to find the instructions to set up the connections for each type of server.